lhm2904/Data-Analyst-Postings-Analysis/README.md

 - **PostgreSQL** – For data cleaning, transformation, querying, and statistical analysis.
 - **Excel** – For charts, dashboards, and visual exploration of trends.
-- **Lucidspark** – For designing the Entity Relationship Diagram (ERD) of the normalized database schema.
+- **Lucidchart** – For designing the Entity Relationship Diagram (ERD) of the normalized database schema.

 ## Data Overview